mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week1.md

 }
 ```

-Once again we use a local 'front_door_endpoint_name' defined earlier for the endpoint name.
+Once again I will use a local 'front_door_endpoint_name' defined earlier for the endpoint name.

-We obtain the cdn_frontdoor_profile_id from the Front Door Profile within which this Front Door Endpoint should exist, i.e 'my_front_door'
+I can obtain the cdn_frontdoor_profile_id from the Front Door Profile within which this Front Door Endpoint should exists, i.e 'my_front_door'

 ### Origins and Origin Groups

 An [origin](https://learn.microsoft.com/en-us/azure/frontdoor/origin?pivots=front-door-standard-premium#origin) refers to the application deployment that Azure Front Door retrieves contents from when caching isn't enabled or when a cache gets missed.
-The origin should be viewed as the endpoint for your application backend.
-In our case the origin will be the static website hostname.
+The origin should be viewed as the endpoint for my application backend.
+In my case the origin will be the static website hostname.

 An [origin group](https://learn.microsoft.com/en-us/azure/frontdoor/origin?pivots=front-door-standard-premium#origin-group) in Azure Front Door refers to a set of origins that receives similar traffic for their application.
-You can define the origin group as a logical grouping of your application instances across the world that receives the same traffic and responds with an expected behavior.
+I can define the origin group as a logical grouping of my application instances across the world that receives the same traffic and responds with an expected behaviour.
 These origins can be deployed across different regions or within the same region.
 All origins can be deployed in an Active/Active or Active/Passive configuration.

 An origin group defines how origins get evaluated by [health probes](https://learn.microsoft.com/en-us/azure/frontdoor/origin?pivots=front-door-standard-premium#health-probes).
 It also defines the [load balancing](https://learn.microsoft.com/en-us/azure/frontdoor/origin?pivots=front-door-standard-premium#load-balancing-settings) method between them.

-Firstly, we need to create an origin group for our origin.
-We will use the [azurerm_cdn_frontdoor_origin_group](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/cdn_frontdoor_origin_group) resource for this.
+Firstly, I need to create an origin group for my origin.
+I will use the [azurerm_cdn_frontdoor_origin_group](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/cdn_frontdoor_origin_group) resource for this.

-We need to provide a name for the origin group.
-We previously defined a local for this.
-We need to provide the profile id which we can retrieve from our my_front_door profile.
-We will use the default values for health probes and load balancing.
+I need to provide a name for the origin group.
+I previously defined a local for this.
+I need to provide the profile id which I can retrieve from my my_front_door profile.
+I will use the default values for health probes and load balancing.

 #### resource_cdn.tf
 ```tf